fullstack-lang/gong/README.md

 ## Generating a "hello world" stack in 5 minutes

-If gongc is installed, it is possible to generate a functionning stack in 5 minutes.
+If prerequisite and gongc are installed installed, it is possible to generate a functionning stack in 5 minutes.
 Open a terminal and execute below commands.

 ```bash